-Have you ever wondered what percentage of completed projects were completed by you alone and how many of them were due to team involvement?
-We at Short.cm consider that managing a stack of projects without a close-knit team structure is impossible.
+Have you ever wondered what percentage of the projects were completed by you alone and how many of them were due to team involvement?
+We at Short.io consider that managing a stack of projects without a close-knit team structure is impossible.

-Today, on the Short.cm blog, we introduce five helpful tools for teams.
+Today, on the Short.io blog, we introduce five helpful tools for teams.

 For teamwork to be accurately organized, it is not necessary to keep all your plans in mind.
 Try out the following applications to successfully manage projects together with teammates.